Taarts/ScoreBoard/public/pedac.md

 <i>now the same for " - " <--- cute eyelashes> </i>
 <--> created 'handleClickOnMinus' to decrease the score by one each time - is clicked

+<--> added a "team win" window and prevent from going lower that 0

 Parent: class team1 team2
 child: i.add